LiboWorks/llm-compiler/README.md

 How to contribute
 -----------------
-- Open issues for bugs and feature requests.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on opening issues and submitting pull requests.
-- For larger changes, open a draft PR and discuss design before implementing.

 Third-Party Dependencies
 ------------------------